czytelny/backlog/README.md

 # backlog

-> Simple desktop app for quickly writing down "TODO" or "tasks" or ideas.
+> Simple desktop app for storing TODOs, ideas or backlog items.
 > You can organize them with boards.
 No dependencies, no internet connection required,
 > no external accounts.
 Sleek flow.

 ### Why ?
-While programming I often had glimpse of an ideas with some improvements to implement in the future.
+While programming I often have number of ideas with some improvements to implement in the future.
 Or thoughts about cool new project which I should start.
-One sentence, couple words to get back to it in the future.
-It serve me as a backlog for my side projects - hence project name.
+Most often it's one sentence, couple words, to get back to it in the future.

-I know, there are hundreds of "todo list managers" or other "notes manager", but this one will eventually fulfill my needs perfectly.
+I know, there are hundreds of *todo list managers* or other *notes manager*, but this one will eventually fulfill my needs perfectly.
 I write my thoughts on some sticky notes, I tried Evernote, Simplenote...
 They are fine, but all of them was either bloated with unnecessary features or lack of desired "flow" -